-I. INTRODUCTION AND ACKNOWLEDGEMENTS
+CHAPTER I: INTRODUCTION AND ACKNOWLEDGEMENTS

 This is a guide for the orderly conduct of annual and special town meetings in Maine.
-This is the sixth edition of a manual first publish ed in 1964 and most recently revised in 1989.
+This is the seventh edition of a manual first published in 1964 and most recently revised in 2005.
 Its rules are few and simple because a town meeting is no place for complex parliamentary procedure.
 It is not intended to be a directive - most of the rules discussed here are only procedural suggestions.

 Apart from the few rules required by law, any town meeting may adopt reasonable rules of procedure.
 See Bullard v.
 Allen, 124 Me.
 251, 260 (Me.
 1925).
 Because a town meeting is not a continuing body, each meeting is a separate session, so a town that wants to adopt rules of procedure must do so anew, at the start of each meeting.
-An appropriate motion is "I move that we adopt the Maine Moderator's Manual, 2005 edition, to guide the moderator in the conduct of this meeting."
-Note the careful use of the word "guide" here-this motion would neither bind nor limit the moderator (but note, too, that some rules in this Manual are statutory, not merely parliamentary).
-In lieu of a formal motion, a moderator may simply declare that the moderator will be guided by this M anual, and if no one objects consent can be inferred.
-A moderator may wish to have at town meeting for reference should need arise a more detailed body of rules such as Demeter or the Massachusetts guide mentioned below.
+An appropriate motion is "I move that we adopt the Maine Moderator's Manual, 2021 edition, to guide the moderator in the conduct of this meeting."
+Note the careful use of the word "guide" here-this motion would neither bind nor limit the moderator (but note, too, that some rules in this Manual statutory, are not merely parliamentary).
+In lieu of a formal motion, a moderator may simply declare that the moderator will be guided by this Manual, and if no one objects consent can be inferred.
+A moderator may wish to have a more detailed body of rules such as Demeter or the Massachusetts guide mentioned below at town meeting for reference.

 It is hoped that most town meetings will use this Manual's rules.
 If a town meeting does not adopt a system of parliamentary procedure, it is incumbent upon the moderator to institute rules of procedure to keep the meeting orderly.
 For at least the annual meeting, printing this Manual's table of rules in the annual report should aid voters in understanding and participating in the town meeting, and may give them a sense of ownership in this unique New England institution.
-This new edition also includes a page of "Notes for Voters" that can be printed on the reverse of the table of rules.
+This edition also includes a page of "Notes for Voters" that can be printed and distributed to voters.

 When no rule in this manual or otherwise known to the moderator seems to cover a situation, remember that there is no substitute for the use of good common sense.
-Bear in mind, also, when using this Manual 's Rules of Procedure Table, that more thorough compilations, such as Robert's Rules of Order, include variations of the rules for special circumstances (as well as many other rules for other circumstances).
-The Table in this Manual is simplified and adapt ed for Town Meeting use, and may be inconsistent with more thorough, general -purpose treatises.
-Do not let voters who bring their Robert's along protract proceedings with a battle of the parliamentary experts or points of parliamentary procedure.
-Make a procedural ruling with fair dispatch and let it be appealed or not, and continue on as the result indicates.
+Bear in mind, also, when using this Manual's Rules of Procedure Table, that more thorough compilations, such as Robert's Rules of Order, include variations of the rules for special circumstances (as well as many other rules for other circumstances).
+The Table in this Manual is simplified and adapted for Town Meeting use, and may be inconsistent with more thorough, general-purpose treatises.
+Do not let voters who bring their Robert's along protract proceedings with a battle of the parliamentary experts or points parliamentary procedure. procedural ruling with fair dispatch and let it be appealed or not, and continue on as the result indicates.
 Strive to keep rules few, simple, clear, and protective of the interests of the minority of voters.

-We gladly acknowledge the utility of Town Meeting Time, A Handbook of Parliamentary Law, by Richard B. Johnson, Benjamin A. Trustman, and Charles Y. Wadsworth (3 rd ed., revised 2001 by a committee of the Massachusetts Moderators Association), which has informed much of this revision.
-We also acknowledge the helpful online materials of Professor John A. Cagle, Parliamentarian for the Academic Senate and Professor of Communications at California State University, Fresno.
+We gladly acknowledge the utility of Town Handbook Meetina Time. Α Parliamentary Law, by Richard B. Johnson, Benjamin A. Trustman, and Charles Y. Wadsworth (3rd ed., rev. 2001), which informed much of this manual.
+We also acknowledge the helpful online materials of Professor John A. Cagle, Parliamentarian for the Academic Senate and Professor of Communications at California University, Fresno.
 For access to both, see the sources listed in the final Chapter of this Manual.